This easy fried potatoes recipe takes traditional ones up just a notch by adding a Southern spin a.k.a a light crunchy cornmeal coating.

-- Fill deep skillet with 1/2 inch of vegetable oil.
-Place over medium to medium high heat while you prepare the potatoes.
+- Fill a deep skillet with 1/2 an inch of vegetable oil.
+Place over medium to medium-high heat while you prepare the potatoes.vegetable oil

 - Peel and dice the potatoes.
 Place in a bowl and add cornmeal mix and seasoned salt.
 Stir to coat.5-6 medium russet potatoes, 1/2 cup Martha White Hot Rize Cornmeal Mix*, 1 tablespoon seasoned salt

 - Test oil for readiness by sprinkling in a little bit of cornmeal.
-If the corn meal sizzles, the oil is hot enough.
-Carefully add potatoes.
+If the cornmeal sizzles, the oil is hot enough.
+Carefully add the potatoes.

-- Cook, stirring often, until potatoes are lightly browned and tender, about 10-15 minutes.
-Remove to paper towel lined bowl.
+- Cook, stirring often, until potatoes are golden brown and tender (about 10-15 minutes).
+Remove to a paper towel-lined bowl.
 Enjoy warm.